Authentic Conversations at Work: What, Why, How

 6 Steps to “Authentic Conversations”

 1. Know what you want, or at least what you think you want.
-It’s a starting point. to
+It’s a starting point.

 2. Address fundamentally important issues.
 Don’t side step the big stuff.